Here are a list of thyroid educational tools to discover your own pathway to health and wellness!

 - Vegetable Spiralizer for making vegetable “noodles”

 - Water filter to get rid of any possible toxins!
 At least get a basic water filter is you are on a budget like the PUR filter.
 This one is a step up from the PUR and does filter flouride.
 Most swear by their Berkey filter that gets rid of flouride (an endocrine disruptor).
 I just have not had the space or budget for one yet!
+I am looking into the smaller, travel-sized one for my RV travels!

 - We love our Instant Pot replica: we have a Walmart brand since we got a ridiculous deal on it.
 So far, so good.
 If it malfunctions, I suppose we will switch to the Instant Pot.